 - Review of existing INSPIRE monitoring indicators based on past experiences

 - Methodology for developing a more fit for purpose indicator framework

 - Possible Indicators for the List of Priority Data Sets (proposal)

 - Update of the Commission decision implementing the INSPIRE Directive as regards monitoring and reporting (2009/442/EC) and the corresponding Guidance documents

 - Analysis document v0.5 prepared with the draft proposal for INSPIRE Committee meeting in June

 ongoing according to plan

-#4 Updated by Vlado Cetl over 1 year ago
+#4 Updated by Vlado Cetl about 2 years ago